AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_reset.md

 For each nullifier associated with a non-zero nullified note hash:

-1. Finds its index in the new note hashes array using hints provided through private inputs.
-Proceeds no further if the index value equals the length of the new note hashes array.
+1. Finds its index in the note hash contexts using hints provided through private inputs.
+Proceeds no further if the index value equals the length of the note hash contexts array.
-2. Locates the note hash in the new note hashes array using the identified index.
+2. Locates the note hash in the note hash contexts using the identified index.
 3. The note hash must equal the nullified note hash associated with the nullifier.
 4. The contract address of the note hash must equal the contract address of the nullifier.
 5. The nullifier counter of the note hash must equal the counter of the nullifier.